-- 1. Units are offered by weekly lectures on campus in Redfern during each semester.
+- 1. Units are offered by weekly lectures during each semester.
 Please consult the Timetable page on the website. - 2.
-Units are also offered via distance education (online) within the parameters of the two regular semesters. - 3.
-Distance education is delivered via live weekly webinars using ZoomTM (synchronous learning) and/or webinar recordings (asynchronous learning).
+Units are offered via distance education (online) within the parameters of the two regular semesters. - 3.
+Distance education is available either in real-time (through Zoom video conferencing) or asynchronously (by accessing video/audio recordings within 24hrs after the lecture).